DFHack/dfhack/docs/plugins/channel-safely.rst

 ==============

 .. dfhack-tool::
-    :summary: Auto-manage channel designations to keep dwarves safe
+    :summary: Auto-manage channel designations to keep dwarves safe.
     :tags: fort auto

 Multi-level channel projects can be dangerous, and managing the safety of your dwarves throughout the completion of such projects can be difficult and time consuming.
-This plugin keeps your dwarves safe (while channeling) so you don't have to.
+This plugin keeps your dwarves safe (at least while channeling) so you don't have to.
 Now you can focus on designing your dwarven cities with the deep chasms they were meant to have.